Miami Accountants 10 Strategies to Improve Client Accounting Services

 #2 – Menu and Service Levels

-Develop a list of services that small business and not for profit organizations need.
+Develop a list of services that small businesses and not-for-profit organizations need.
 Yes, accounting services and tax compliance are included in this offering.
 But there are many accounting services that may be valued higher and are more important to the leadership of the company or organization.
 Some of the high-level services such as strategic planning, accountability, talent development, team building, technology, web strategy, cash flow projections, and budgeting are often overlooked due to the focus on L-1 services.
-The attached service level graphic demonstrates how to offer both core and higher value added services.
+The attached service level graphic demonstrates how to offer both core and higher value-added services.
 Is your firm capable of offering these services?
 Do you ask for L-2 and L-3 business and referrals?

 #3 – Service Delivery Team

-In order to expand client accounting services, Miami Accountants should use the delivery team approach rather than the “rugged individual”approach.
-This provides better services to the client, allows for the utilization of unique abilities and assists in succession planning.
-Not all of these services require a CPA license, so it is possible for Miami Accountants to build broader skill based teams.
-Does your Miami Accountants use client service delivery teams?
+In order to expand client accounting services, Miami Accountants should use the delivery team approach rather than the “rugged individual” approach.
+This provides better services to the client, allows for the utilization of unique abilities, and assists in succession planning.
+Not all of these services require an Accountant license, so it is possible for Miami Accountants to build broader skill-based teams.
+Do your Miami Accountants use client service, delivery teams?
 Have you utilized testing like the Kolbe Index to determine each team members’ unique abilities and team synergy?

 #4 – Champions/Leaders